master8848/Express-cli/README.md

 - Installs and configures [Resend](https://resend.com/)

-Kirimase also adds relevant keys to your `.env` which you'll need to provide values for.
+sksn also adds relevant keys to your `.env` which you'll need to provide values for.

 <br />

-## 2. `kirimase generate`
+## 2. `sksn generate`

 Akin to `rails scaffold` but for Next.js: